hikaya-io/hakawati/CONTRIBUTING.md

 Thanks for checking out **Hakawati**, a collection of UI components for Vue.
 Hakawati is an open source project currently maintained by the team at [Hikaya](https://hikaya.io/team).
 All contributors are welcome to submit issues and make pull requests to the repository.

 If you'd like to contribute, start by searching through the [issues](https://github.com/hikaya-io/hakawati/issues) and [pull requests](https://github.com/hikaya-io/hakawati/pulls) to see whether someone else has raised a similar idea or question.
-If you see none, feel free create an issue and ask for guidance on where to start.
+If you see none, feel free to create an issue and ask for guidance on where to start.

-- If you find an issue you would like to work on, feel free to write a comment on the issue and asked to be assigned.
+- If you find an issue you would like to work on, feel free to write a comment on the issue and ask to be assigned.
 - If you don't find one you would like to work on, create an issue, assign a label and @mention one of the maintainers to let them know about the issue.

 ## Contribution review process

 This repo is currently maintained by the team at [Hikaya](https://hikaya.io/team/), who have `maintainer` access.
 They will likely review your contribution.
-If you haven't heard from anyone in 5 days, feel free to bump the thread or @-mention a maintainer to review your contribution.
+If you haven't heard from anyone in 5 days, feel free to bump the thread or @mention a maintainer to review your contribution.

 ## Community

-Discussions about Hakwati take place in the `Issues` as well as in [Discussions](https://github.com/hikaya-io/hakawati/discussions).
+Discussions about Hakawati take place in the `Issues` as well as in [Discussions](https://github.com/hikaya-io/hakawati/discussions).
 Anybody is welcome to join these conversations.

 # How we manage our code

 **Source control:** Git

-**Source code:** This project is stored in [GitHub](https://github.com/hikaya-io/hakawati).
+**Source code:** This project is stored in [GitHub](https://github.com/hikaya-io/hakawati)

 **Branches:**